flexera-public/policy_templates/cost/terminate_policy/README.md

 ## Supported Clouds

 The following clouds are supported:
-- AWS
-- Azure
-- Google
-- vSphere
+- All RightScale enabled clouds

 **Cost**